Chile vs Argentina… where to go

-Situated on the border between Argentina and Brazil is one of the world’s most spectacular waterfalls – the Iguazú Falls.
-Approximately 80 metres high and 2,700 metres wide, this awe-inspiring natural wonder lies at the heart of Iguazú Falls National Park – a Unesco World Heritage Site, which is also home to a wealth of flora and fauna, including tapirs, ocelots and jaguars.
+Situated on the border between Argentina and Brazil is one of the world's most spectacular waterfalls – the Iguazú Falls.
+Approximately 80 metres high and 2,700 metres wide, this awe-inspiring natural wonder lies at the heart of the Unesco-listed Iguazú Falls National Park, which is also home to a wealth of flora and fauna, including tapirs, ocelots and jaguars.

 Perito Moreno Glacier – Argentina